2020Andrea/log_P_prediction/readme.md

 are listed in Dataset_and_Predictions.xlxs.

 The file also lists the dataset from Martel et al. [2] and the respective prediction results.

+Developed models DNN_mono (without data_augmentation) and DNN_taut (with data_augmentation) are saved in the respective folders for reuse.
+Details regarding the models can be found in the publication.

+For used package versions see the conda environment export logP.yml.

 1. Mansouri K, Grulke CM, Richard AM, Judson RS, Williams AJ.
 An